Eduardo Rodríguez (left-handed pitcher)

-Eduardo José Rodríguez Hernández (born April 7, 1993), nicknamed "E-Rod", is a Venezuelan professional baseball pitcher for the Detroit Tigers of Major League Baseball (MLB).
-He previously played for the Boston Red Sox.
+Eduardo José Rodríguez Hernández (born April 7, 1993), nicknamed "E-Rod", is a Venezuelan professional baseball pitcher for the Arizona Diamondbacks of Major League Baseball (MLB).
+He has previously played in MLB for the Boston Red Sox and Detroit Tigers.

 Rodríguez signed as an international free agent with the Baltimore Orioles' organization in 2010, was traded to the Red Sox during the 2014 season, and made his MLB debut in May 2015.
 With the Red Sox, he was a member of the 2018 World Series champions.
 Rodríguez signed with the Tigers as a free agent before the 2022 season.
+Following the 2023 season, he signed a four-year deal with the Diamondbacks.